nghin/vacsf.org.mm/src/_posts/articles/2017-11-05-What-Is-Good.md

 So it's not only that you cannot through works get to heaven, you don't even have what it takes to produce good works for that matter.
 The prophet Isaiah has this assessment of our condition: *"All of us have become like one who is unclean, and all our **righteous acts are like filthy rags**; we all shrivel up like a leaf, and like the wind our sins sweep us away (Isaiah 64:6)."*

 However, someone may argue that we have been saved so we we can do all things through Christ who strengthens us (Philippians 4:13).
-We can indeed do good and righteous things.
 But is it true, that we can achieve what that was previously impossible?
 That Jesus' retort to the young man no longer applies to us?
 That what He said, *"Only God is good,"* no longer holds true?
 Nothing is further from the truth.
 God is still the only One who is good, and we're still sinners saved by grace.
 We still suffer the consequences of the Fall.
 We still die, get sick, and sinful thoughts and actions still govern a large part of our lives.
 The only thing that is certain is our freedom from condemnation and God's promise of eternal life.

 To think otherwise is to set ourselves up for constant failures that ultimately will put doubts in our minds that we may not be saved at all, because if we are, why do we still carry our body of death all day long?
 (Romans 7:24)